-\Definition Market Value: the most probable price which a property should being in a competitive and open market under all condition's requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
+Definition of Market Value: the most probable price which a property should bring in a competitive and open market under all condition's requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.

-\Evidence to include but not limited to: Appraisal-Although not required, Real Estate Appraisal Profession that is licensed by the IDFPR is highly recommended.
-The BOR will accept appraisals ONLY from those licensed as evidence of the Complaint's opinion of value.
-The Appraisal must be presented in its entirety, including all exhibits, with no missing pages.
-The only appraisals that will be accepted per their date will be current tax year of the appeal and the 1 year prior to the current tax year appeal.
-Appeals based on Recent Usable Sales of Comparable Properties
+Evidence to include but limited to: Appraisal-although not required, a Real Estate Appraisal Professional that is licensed by the IDFPR is highly recommended.
+The BOR will accept appraisals ONLY from those licensed and presented in its entirety, including all exhibits, with no missing pages.
+The only appraisals that will be accepted per their date will be the current tax year of the appeals.

+Appeals based of Recent Useable Sales of Comparable Properties